flutter/website/animations/hero-animations/index.md

 <ul markdown="1">
 <li markdown="1">The hero wraps the RadialExpansion widget.
 </li>
-<li markdown="1">As the hero flies, the RadialExpansion widget's
+<li markdown="1">As the hero flies, its size changes and,
-size changes, and the Photo rebuilds.
+because it constrains its child's size, the RadialExpansion widget changes size to match.
 </li>
 <li markdown="1">The RadialExpansion animation is created by two
 overlapping clips.